Seeed-Solution/SenseCAP_Indicator_ESP32/examples/indicator_lorahub/README.md

 # 3. Usage

 This project comes with precompiled binaries that can be flashed on the supported platforms listed above.
-The files are located in the `bin` directory of this project.
+The files are located in the `firmware` directory of this project.

 For flashing without the ESP-IDF installed, skip directly to the "flash with